Themitchell/workshop-react-1-intro-to-react/README.md

 </div>

 <!---
-Mention that the above examples are functionally the same Mention in new versions we shouldn's use classes.
+The above examples are functionally the same
+In new versions  of React we shouldn's use classes, there is no need.
 React considers classes to be outdated and with the introduction of hooks, functional components can use state.
 React docs here https://beta.reactjs.org/reference/react/Component
 --->

 # What are props?